Please read this policy carefully to understand how we collect, use and store your personal data.

 Targeted fundraising activity

-This activity assists us in understanding the background of the people who support us and helps us to make appropriate requests to supporters who may have the means and the want to give more.
+This activity assists us in understanding more about the people who support us and helps us to make appropriate requests to supporters who may have the desire and means to consider making a major donation towards one of our projects.

-You can opt out of your data being used for profiling and wealth screening by contacting our marketing and communications team at Trees for Cities, Prince Consort Lodge, Kennington Park, Kennington Park Road, London SE11 4AS.
-Email: firstname.lastname@example.org – tel 020 7587 1320.
+You can opt out of your data being used for profiling and wealth screening by contacting our marketing and communications team at Trees for Cities, Prince Consort Lodge, Kennington Park, London SE11 4AS.
+Email: email@example.com – tel: 020 7587 1320.

 Will I be contacted for marketing purposes?